Ignacy Ścibor Marchocki: Early life

 Ignacy Ścibor Marchocki was born into a noble family that was part of the Clan of Ostoja.
-His father, Michał Ścibor Marchocki, died when his son was still little and so Ignacy was raised by his uncle Wojciech who did his best to provide for boy's education.
+His father, Michał Ścibor Marchocki, died when his son was still little and so Ignacy was raised by his uncle Wojciech who did his best to provide for the boy's education.
 Much of the property of the family was supposed to be passed to Ignacy.
 However, due to the eccentric character of both Ignacy and his uncle, passing over the estate took much more time than expected.

 He was sent by Wojciech to join the Prussian Army in order to train the character of Ignacy, hard terms implemented by the uncle taking the risk of Ignacy being killed in the war.
-Surviving hard time in Prussian army, Ignacy come back home from this expedition with character made of steel.
+Surviving hard time in Prussian army, Ignacy came back home from this expedition with character made of steel.
 However, as both had strong will, conflict between them arose and Ignacy left the Minkowce estates.
 During his time in the Prussian army, Ignacy learned several languages including French and German; he was also studying Roman law, literature and mythology.

 As Ingacy left for Warsaw, he continued his military career and reached the rank of Major.
 His efforts were recognized and on his suggestion, his uncle was nominated for the Order of Saint Stanislaus that he received it in 1790.
-In the end Wojciech died prematurely and Ignacy could enter the estate as new landlord.
+In the end Wojciech died prematurely and Ignacy could enter the estate as the new landlord.